Real Estate And Conservation Issues In New Hampshire

 Conservation and Real Estate Easements

-Conservation Easements are great tools for landowners who want to continue to own their land, and are willing to impose certain restrictions and limitations on the land in order to allow them to protect the land in perpetuity.
+Conservation easements are great tools for landowners who want to continue to own their land, and are willing to impose certain restrictions and limitations on the land in order to allow them to protect the land in perpetuity.
 Preparation and drafting of such a legal document requires particular knowledge of the law of conservation easements that can be provided only by a lawyer experienced and proficient in the full conservation easement process

-The land conservation group of Ransmeier & Spellman P.C. has more than three decades of experience helping land owners and land trust throughout New Hampshire and the northeast negotiate, draft and implement conservation easements.
+The land conservation group of Ransmeier & Spellman P.C. has more than four decades of experience helping land owners and land trust throughout New Hampshire and the northeast negotiate, draft and implement conservation easements.
 We guide our clients through the complex process, making sure the easement complies with state and federal laws, and we take care to ensure that our clients understand what they are agreeing to before they sign anything.

 Put Experienced Counsel In Your Corner